Amy Schumer: A Real-Life Barbie Doll? Not Anymore

 Amy Schumer’s critics said that the actress did not meet the physical standards embodied by Barbie.
 Schumer then defended her credentials to play Barbie by saying that body-shaming attacks against her show that there’s “something’s wrong with our culture,” according to The Guardian.

 While it’s unclear if Amy Schumer’s decision was motivated by her inability to handle the body-shaming criticism, the comedian, in fact, has a very busy schedule.
-The actress is preparing for the May 12 release of her new film Snatched co-starring Goldie Hawn, as well as pre-production of She Came to Me alongside Steve Carell and Nicole Kidman.
+The actress is preparing for the May 12 release of her new film, Snatched, co-starring Goldie Hawn, as well as pre-production of She Came to Me alongside Steve Carell and Nicole Kidman.

 Amy Schumer drops out of the #Barbie movie due to scheduling conflicts: “I’m bummed.” https://t.co/Vp2Na2G3HO pic.twitter.com/S5DpCbHr3w